YanjunLi-CS/dyscore/README.md

 So compound example2 would be the best and compound example1 would be the worst.

 Detailed defination of all items in the CSV could be found in supplementary/experimental_data/README.md file.

+## Supplementary

+* experiment_data

+Input CSV file generated from docked structure, as well as the output data from DyScore and DyScore-MF

+* train_example

+The full flowchart of DyScore training is demonstrated in model_train.py

 ## Citation